eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

          directory with the information given in *license.lic* file during the installation process (MDCE license).

-      - Download the :bash:`license.lic` file related with Matlab client and its toolboxes from the Matlab administrator account, then open it with a text editor to copy all the **INCREMENTS** lines.
+      - Download the :bash:`license.lic` file related with MATLAB client and its toolboxes from the MATLAB administrator account, then open it with a text editor to copy all the **INCREMENTS** lines.

-      - Append all (Matlab client and its toolboxes) **INCREMENTS** lines (licensed products) to end of the :bash:`license.dat` on the *License Manager* server.
+      - Append all (MATLAB client and its toolboxes) **INCREMENTS** lines (licensed products) to end of the :bash:`license.dat` on the *License Manager* server.